 The best schedule for major cleaning chores depends on your system type.
 While true Berlin live rock and Jaubert/plenum filter systems need little maintenance, wet/dry trickle and canister filters require more frequent attention.
 There are a number of factors that affect how often your tank will require maintenance:

-- Filtration type.
+- Filtration type

-- Biological load on the filtration system.
+- Biological load on the filtration system

-- Quantity & types of foods fed.
+- Quantity and types of foods used

-- Inclusion of Tank Janitors.
+- Inclusion of tank janitors

-Once your tank is cycled, monitoring weekly water quality tests will let you know when a thorough cleaning is a good idea.
-Over time, you will start to see trends in your test readings as well as observable changes in your aquarium inhabitants.
+Once your aquarium is cycled, weekly water quality tests will indicate when a thorough cleaning is needed.
+Over time, you will start to see trends in your water test readings as well as observable changes in your aquarium inhabitants.

-- Keeping up with cleaning?
+- Keeping up with cleaning